The Loved One (book): Publication and reception

 Waugh began writing The Loved One in May 1947.
 After initial "very slow" going, he finished the first draft in early July and completed the novel in September.
 It was published in its entirety by Cyril Connolly in the February 1948 issue of Horizon.
 (Hinsley is described reading a copy of Horizon in the opening chapter of The Loved One.)
 It was enthusiastically greeted by readers who thought Waugh had returned to early form with this short comic novel.

 The novel was successfully published in America as well, though Waugh had feared lawsuits so much that he employed his friend Lord Stanley of Alderley to add a codicil to his will instructing that he be buried at Forest Lawn.
 Waugh also claimed that American morticians would refuse to service his body should he die in the US.
 The novel was well-reviewed, however, and sales were good.

 The New Yorker, though, refused to publish the novel because they thought the themes of the novel had already been well-handled by American authors, such as S. J. Perelman, Sinclair Lewis, and Nathanael West, the latter of whom had written two novels on themes (Hollywood studios and advice columnists) Waugh tackled in The Loved One.
 The magazine wrote "The freshest part of Mr. Waugh's story is the part which refers to the English in Hollywood, and we wish, wistfully, that he had concerned himself more exclusively with that theme."

 Allusions in other works

 Tom Paxton mentions The Loved One, along with Jessica Mitford's book The American Way of Death, as one of the inspirations for his satirical song "Forest Lawn".

 The 1985 Doctor Who serial Revelation of the Daleks is loosely based on the plot of the novel.

-Film adaptation
+Adaptations

 The book was adapted in 1965 by Terry Southern and Christopher Isherwood into a film of the same title, which features, while adding to the novel's plot with new characters and scenes, many in-joke cameos and familiar California filming locations such as the Greystone Mansion.
 Isherwood himself can be glimpsed within the film as one of 'Uncle Frank's' mourners.

+BBC Radio 4 broadcast a three-part audio adaptation in 1990, starring Rupert Graves and Miranda Richardson.
+It was repeated on BBC Radio 4 Extra in 2026, as part of programming to mark the sixtieth anniversary of Waugh's death.